hasinhayder/hydra/README.md

 ### User Registration

-You can make an `HTTP POST` call to the following endpoint to create/register a new user. newly created user will have the `user` role by default.
+You can make an `HTTP POST` call to create/register a new user to the following endpoint.
+Newly created users will have the `user` role by default.

 ```shell
 http://localhost:8000/api/users